brucemack/tt07-sb-mixer/docs/math.md

 # Mixer Math

+I've always known that double-balanced mixers are better than single-balanced mixers at suppressing unwanted mixer products, but I've never known why.
+This is an attempt to show the math in the context of some simple MOSFET realizations of mixer circuits created for the [Tiny Tapeout](https://tinytapeout.com/).

 ## Why Does the LO Leak in a Single-Balanced MOSFET Mixer?

 An ideal mixer takes RF and local oscilator (LO) signals and produces an intermediate frequency (IF) output signal at the sum (RF+LO) and difference (RF-LO) frequencies.
-A single-balanced mixer is a simple circuit, but it exhibits a non-ideal behavior by allowing either the RF or LO signal (depending on configuration) to appear at the output in addition to the desired RF+LO and RF-LO signals.
+A single-balanced mixer is a simple circuit, but it exhibits a non-ideal behavior by allowing either the RF or LO signal (depending on configuration) to appear at the output _in addition to_ the desired RF+LO and RF-LO signals.
 Often times this undesired mixer output is referred to as "leakage."

-In the case of the single-balanced mixer, I don't think it's really accurate to call this undesired output "leakage" because _the circuit was never designed to suppress it in the first place._ But we'll stick with this term for now.
+In the case of the single-balanced mixer, I don't think it's accurate to call this undesired output "leakage" because _the circuit was never designed to suppress the extra output in the first place._ But we'll stick with this term for now.
 Whatever we call it, it is important to understand the mathematical reason for this undesired mixer output.

-For this analysis we will use the following diagram of a single-balanced MOSFET mixer:
+For this analysis we will use the following diagram of a simple single-balanced MOSFET mixer:

 ![Gilbert Cell](IMG_0956.jpg)